imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 3. Select **Microsoft 365 companion apps**, then clear the checkbox for **Enable automatic installation of Microsoft 365 companion apps**.

 > [!NOTE]
-> Clearing the checkbox will not remove Microsoft 365 companion apps from devices where they’ve already been installed.
-While there is no dedicated Group Policy or Cloud Policy setting to disable automatic installation, administrators can manage deployment through the Microsoft 365 Apps admin center.
+> Clearing the checkbox doesn't remove Microsoft 365 companion apps from devices where they're already installed.
+While there's no dedicated Group Policy or Cloud Policy setting to disable automatic installation, administrators can manage deployment through the Microsoft 365 Apps admin center.

-## When will Microsoft 365 companion Apps be available?
+## When are Microsoft 365 companion apps available?

 | Channel       | Date                     |
 |--------------|--------------------------|
 | Beta Channel | Refer to Roadmap ID XX   |

-## What will users see?
+## What do users see?

-Once Microsoft 365 companions are installed, the People app and File Search app will automatically launch on startup.
-Users can disable auto-launch on startup via the App settings.
+Once Microsoft 365 companions are installed, the People app and File Search app automatically launch on startup.
+Users can disable autolaunch via the app settings.
 For the best experience, users can choose to pin the apps to the taskbar; admins can configure to pin the apps to the taskbar via the Start Layout policy.

 For more information, see [Customized the Start layout](/windows/configuration/start/layout).